meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-17-shared-services-rigas.md

 ---

-*Mike Rigas, Deputy Director of the Office of Personnel Management and Acting Deputy Director of Management at the Office of Management and Budget recently spoke at the [ACT-IAC Shared Services Summit](https://www.actiac.org/events/shared-services-summit-2020) on the future vision of the President's Management Agenda (PMA), read his full remarks below.*
+*Mike Rigas, Acting Deputy Director of Management at the Office of Management and Budget recently spoke at the [ACT-IAC Shared Services Summit](https://www.actiac.org/events/shared-services-summit-2020) on the future vision of the President's Management Agenda (PMA), read his full remarks below.*

 <div class="testimonial-blockquote">
-<p> “We got a lot right in the 2018 PMA.
-We are going to build on that success.” </p>
+<p> We got a lot right in the 2018 PMA.
+We are going to build on that success.</p>
 </div>

 ----------------------------------------------------------------------------------------